The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Introduction

-In the past, a parallelized solver called \texttt{quantumfdtd} has been made available for real-valued~\cite{Strickland:2009ft} and complex-valued \cite{Margotta:2011ta} potentials.
-The two previous versions of \texttt{quantumfdtd} use local operators in a finite-difference time-domain (FDTD) scheme for solving the non-relativistic three-dimensional Schr{\"o}dinger~equation.
-However, if light quarks are involved, such as in heavy-light mesons, e.g. in B mesons, these have to be described as relativistic degrees of freedom.
-The light quark's relativistic dispersion results in a much larger average radius of the state, namely with the wave-function's falloff in the case of a linearly rising Cornell potential $V(r) = -A/r+C r$ like $\psi(r) \sim \exp(-\mu r)$ instead of $\psi(r) \sim \exp(-\mu r^{3/2})$ ($\mu$ being the reduced mass of the system)~\cite{Duncan:1994uq}.
-While spin-orbit and spin-spin corrections can be accounted for in terms of angular-momentum-dependent contributions beyond a simple central potential, at a fundamental level, the change to relativistic dispersion requires an implementation of a relativistic kinetic term in the Schr{\"o}dinger equation.
-For this reason we extend the existing \texttt{quantumfdtd} parallelized 3D Schr{\"o}dinger solver~\cite{Strickland:2009ft, Margotta:2011ta} to permit a relativistic kinetic term.
+In the past, a parallelized solver called \texttt{quantumfdtd} has been made available for real-valued~\cite{Strickland:2009ft} and complex-valued~\cite{Margotta:2011ta} potentials.
+The two previous versions of \texttt{quantumfdtd} use local operators in a finite-difference time-domain (FDTD) scheme for solving the non-relativistic three-dimensional Schrödinger~equation.
+However, if light quarks are involved, such as in heavy-light mesons, e.g., in B mesons, these have to be described as relativistic degrees of freedom.
+The light quark's relativistic dispersion results in a much larger average radius of the state, namely with the wave-function's falloff in the case of a linearly rising Cornell potential $V(r) = -A/r + \sigma \cdot r$, like $\Psi(r) \sim \exp(-M r)$ instead of $\Psi(r) \sim \exp(-M r^{3/2})$ ($M$ being the reduced mass of the system)~\cite{Duncan:1994uq}.
+While spin-orbit and spin-spin corrections can be accounted for in terms of angular-momentum-dependent contributions beyond a simple central potential, at a fundamental level, the change to relativistic dispersion requires an implementation of a relativistic kinetic term in the Schrödinger equation.
+For this reason we extend the existing \texttt{quantumfdtd} parallelized 3D Schrödinger solver~\cite{Strickland:2009ft, Margotta:2011ta} to permit a relativistic kinetic term.